Frequently asked questions and house rules

 When you order e-tickets, you should receive them within a few minutes.
 If this is not the case, please contact our booking office so that we can resend them to you.

-If you have not yet received your tickets on the day of the performance, you can pick up your tickets from the ticket desk at the theatre in question by showing the confirmation email you received.
-Due to the tightened corona measures, the ticket desk opens 30 minutes before the performance starts, or 1 hour if there is an introductory programme.
+If you have not yet received your tickets on the day of the performance, you can pick up your tickets from the booking office at the theatre in question by showing the confirmation email you received.
+The booking office opens 60 minutes before the performance starts.

 Tickets by post